Tutorial: narrowTmember

 Running the Case

 The tutorial case is located at solids4foam/tutorials/solids/linearElasticity/narrowTmember.
-The case can be run using the included Allrun script, i.e. ./Allrun.
-In this case, the Allrun simply consists of creating the mesh using blockMesh (./blockMesh) followed by running the solids4foam solver (./solids4Foam).
+The case can be run using the included Allrun script.
+Two variants are available:

-The case can the be run as before, i.e. > blockMesh && solids4Foam.
+The case can then be run as before, i.e. > blockMesh && solids4Foam.

 Expected Results